xoDylan/Free_Knight/README.md

 player when the game is finished, it took me some time to look at the design again and again to finally add in all those features.

 I wanted to make the game as fun as possible (even though there's only one level to show) and also l tried to make it look as nice as possible, spent a lot of time adjusting those animations and redid those images.
-The ImageLoader class and Assets class make this project not optimally oop, but I did it for the convenience.

 These are pretty much all I want to say about this project, I'm just happy it is done.
 ******************************************************